 About South Carolina Tea

 In the late 1700s, the tea plant, Camellia Sinensis, made its way from China all the way to the fields of what is now Middleton Place near Charleston.
 That futile attempt at cultivation was undertaken again in the late 1800s when Dr. Charles Shepard established Pinehurst Tea Plantation in Summerville.
 Success!
 Americans were now growing tea and award-winning tea, at that.
 After Shepard's death in 1915, the tea plants were largely untended until they were transplanted to an experimental farm on Wadmalaw Island.
 Nearly 25 years later, the farm was bought and restructured.
-Now operated by tea giant Bigelow, Charleston Tea Plantation continues to be the nation's only commercial grower of tea leaves and producer of the aptly named American Classic Tea.
+Now operated by tea giant Bigelow, Charleston Tea Garden continues to be the nation's only commercial grower of tea leaves and producer of the aptly named American Classic Tea.

 The Deal Gets Sweetened